-Do you remember the 2007 movie Devil Wears Prada?
-Anne Hathaway’s character Andrea is an ambitious girl, who does whatever her ghastly boss asks to get to the top.
+Remember Devil Wears Prada?
+Anne Hathaway’s character, Andrea, is an ambitious girl, who does whatever her ghastly boss asks to get to the top.
 When she starts progressing in her career, double standards in her relationship begin to take hold.
-Her boyfriend Nate, who himself is an ambitious chef, is displeased with Andrea’s priorities.
+Her boyfriend, Nate, who is an ambitious chef, is displeased with Andrea’s priorities.
 In fact, the actor who played Nate – Adrian Grenier – in a 2021 interview with Glamour magazine said that his character was indeed the villain of the film as he was selfish.
 His conversation indicated that it had a lot to do with double standards in relationships.

-Double standards in relationships may start small but can go on to assume large proportions.
-Examples of double standards in relationships can extend to financial issues and even sex.
-For instance, an offending partner may splurge liberally but monitor the partner’s expenditures.
+Relationship double standards may start small but can go on to assume large proportions.
+Common examples range from financial issues to sex.
+For instance, the offending partner may splurge liberally but monitor the partner’s expenditures.
 Similarly, when it comes to sex, a partner may enjoy certain acts but will refuse to do them for their partner.

 What Are Double Standards In Relationships?

 A relationship is all about sharing.
 It involves mutual trust and unbridled loyalty, among many things.
 One could say that double standard love lacks these essential ingredients.
 Double standards in relationships can form due to disrespect, a struggle for control, and even severe detachment.
-In fact, if you see these signs of a controlling woman or a man, you should try and mitigate it soon because these components, if present in large doses, can be the death of a relationship.
+In fact, if you see these signs of a controlling woman or a man, you should try to mitigate the situation soon.
+Because these components, if present in large doses, can be the death of a relationship.

 Some instances of double standards in a relationship include jealousy, silent treatment, neediness, withholding or bartering sex, and much more.
 The latter is counted among double standards in abusive relationships.
-How you may ask?
-The answer is quite simple, natural – intimacy is a shared trait.
+How, you may ask?
+The answer is quite simple — intimacy is a shared trait.
 To use it to gain power in a relationship, that is, by only availing of sexual pleasures and refusing to reciprocate can result in terrible discord.
 It is among the most damaging double standards in a relationship.

 What Are Some Examples Of Double Standards In Relationships?